 The amount of liquid you add will vary depending on how much leftovers you are reheating.

-I always find it’s better to add a little liquid at a time (start with about ¼ cup or so and add more as needed) until the pasta is creamy and heated through.
+I always find it’s better to add a little liquid at a time (start with about ¼ cup and add more as needed) until the pasta is creamy and heated through.

 You don’t want to add too much so that it’s a liquid mess and the cheesy creaminess is gone.